pc1353/youtube_video_summarizer/README.md

 ## Files

 - `app.py`: Main application script that handles video extraction and summarization.
-- `constants.py`: Contains API key and other constants.
+- `constants.py`: Contains Model Name and Prompt.
 - `requirements.txt`: Lists all the dependencies required to run the application.

 ## Contributing